Top

 Revisions to Indiana Criminal Code - Big changes in store

-Effective July 1, 2014, Indiana Criminal Code will be drastically changed.
+Effective July 1, 2014, the Indiana Criminal Code will be drastically changed.
 The current four felony levels will be expanded to six levels.
 Misdemeanor charge levels are unaffected by the new law.
-These revisions are the most significant changes the criminal code in a generation.
+These revisions are the most significant changes to the criminal code in a generation.

 Class 1: 20 years - 30 years - 40 years